-Babies and toddlers pick up an average of eight colds a year, but there are simple ways to boost his immune system and help him fight off illness
+Babies and toddlers pick up an average of eight colds a year, but there are simple ways to boost your baby’s immune system and help him fight off illness.

 Cosy pram or buggy liners made out of sheepskin could actually help to boost your baby’s immune system.

 A recent study from Germany found babies who sleep on animal fur for the first three months of life are almost 80% less likely to have asthma when they’re six years old.

 It ties in with previous research suggesting that children who grow up with pets are less likely to develop asthma and allergies because the microbes in animal skins help to build up a stronger immune system.

 Try the Bowron Soft Natural Lambskin Comforter, £49, Mothercare.